autogluon/autogluon/docs/tutorials/image_prediction/beginner.md

 print(bulk_result)
 ```

-An extra column will be included in bulk prediction, indicate the corresponding image for the row.
+An extra column will be included in bulk prediction, to indicate the corresponding image for the row.
 There will be (# image) rows in the result, each row includes `class`, `score`, `id` and `image` for prediction class, prediction confidence, class id, and image path respectively.

 ## Generate image features with a classifier